CarbonLDP/carbonldp-js-sdk/doc/README.md

 static getHeader( headerName:string,  requestOptions:Object,  initialize?:boolean ):Carbon.HTTP.Header.Class
 ```

 Returns the header object of a header-name inside an options object request.
-Returns `undefined` if the header not exists.
-If `initialize` flag is provided with true, a empty header will be created even if it already exits.
+Returns `undefined` if the header doesn't exists.
+If `initialize` flag is provided with true, an empty header will be created even if it already exits.

 *Parameters*